Quantitative modeling insights

 Our model for U.S. equities versus U.S. fixed income continued to stay in the positive range in the past few months.
 We still see low inflation and decent GDP growth which are good conditions for equities.
 While we have seen them increase in value, we’d be cautious of expensive valuations and a flattening yield curve.

 EAA U.S. equity vs U.S. fixed income aggregate signal

+Source: Russell Investments, as of November 15, 2017.
+Forecasting represents predictions of market prices and/or volume patterns utilizing varying analytical data.
+It is not representative of a projection of the stock market, or of any specific investment.
 Enhanced Asset Allocation (EAA) is a capability that builds on Strategic Asset Allocation (SAA) by incorporating views from Russell Investments’ proprietary asset class valuation models.
 EAA is based on the concept that sizable market movements away from long-term average valuations create opportunities for incremental returns.
 The EAA Equity-Fixed Income Aggregate Signal is based on the S&P 500 Index and Bloomberg Barclays U.S. Aggregate Bond Index.

-Within our cycle, value and sentiment (CVS) investment framework we make the following overarching assessments based on our quantitative models.
+Within our cycle, value and sentiment (CVS) investment framework we make the following overarching assessments based on our quantitative models

-- Conclusion: This combination of positive value from the dividend discount model and positive momentum overcomes the contrarian signal to put us slightly in favor of U.S. equities.
+This combination of positive value from the dividend discount model and positive momentum overcomes the contrarian signal to put us slightly in favor of U.S. equities.

 BCI historical forecasted recession probabilities

-Source: Thomson Reuters Datastream, as of September 1, 2017.
+Source: Thomson Reuters Datastream, as of November 11, 2017.